LAST UPDATED – 2/26/24 – London Travel Guide

 - The Centers for Disease Control (CDC) website can be a great resource for answering any travel immunization questions that you have.

-In case you are unsure of what travel vaccinations you might need; I have compiled a list below of some of what you might expect your physician to recommend.
+You may be wondering what vaccinations your physician will recommend.
+In case you are, I have compiled a list of what you might expect your doctor to recommend below.

 - Hepatitis A & B (if you haven’t had them).